MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/considerations-calling-plan.md

 When a Calling Plan user dials an emergency number, how the call is routed to the PSAP depends on the following:

-- Whether the emergency address is dynamically determined by the Teams client.
+- Whether the emergency address is dynamically determined by the Teams client

-- Whether the emergency address is the registered address associated with the user's phone number.
+- Whether the emergency address is the registered address associated with the user's phone number

-- The emergency calling network of that country/region.
+- The emergency calling network of that country/region

 For example: